 Each field season we offer the opportunity for you to join our dig.
 Unearth the full paleontological dig experience, from discovery to preparation in our field lab.
 You will prospect for fossils and learn to use proper scientific field techniques—having the opportunity to be the first to lay eyes and hands on the fossilized remains of an animal that has not walked this earth in over 66 million years.

-We prefer a traditional, more expedition-like approach to the dig season.
-This entails having a field camp in the beautiful, rugged badlands of North Dakota or Montana.
-The field camp consists of these basic facilities: field lab, kitchen, showers, restroom, volunteers' tents, and our field office.
+We maintain a traditional expedition-like approach to the dig season, but with some modern amenities.
+This entails having a field camp in the beautiful, rugged badlands of North Dakota.
+Basic facilities include: field lab, kitchen, showers, restroom, volunteers' tents, and our field office.
 We also set up one community fire pit for gathering around in the late evenings.
 If camping for a week concerns you, don’t be alarmed!
 The camping experience is one of relative comfort.
-You will get a shower every day, there are restrooms at camp, and you have the opportunity to charge your personal mobile devices in the evenings.
-Unless traveling by plane, you generally provide your own camp gear with the exception of a tent.
+You will get a shower every day, there are restrooms at camp, and you have access to electrical outlets.
+Unless traveling by plane, you generally provide your own camp gear with the exception of a tent and cot.
 We provide tents for the duration of your charter.
 The large luxury camping tents have 133ft² or more of floor space.
 Generally there are two participants per tent.
 If preferred, you may bring and use your own tent.
 Campers and RVs are also welcome.
-If bringing a camper or RV that requires a generator, keep in mind we don’t normally allow them to be running except for the few hours a day when our generator is on.
-This is based on noise pollution and does not necessarily apply to all generators.
-If you are traveling by plane you can rent a cot, sleeping-bag, and pillow.
+If you are traveling by plane you will be provided with a cot, sleeping-bag, and pillow.

 Working on the dig usually entails long periods of hiking and sitting.
 Also, the badlands are generally hot, dry, and sunny during the day.
 Keep that in mind when considering this dig.
 In order to break up the day we try to both prospect and work on excavations each day.
 The field day usually depends on the weather.
 If it is abnormally hot we may cut the field excavation short for the day.
 In the rare event of rain we may visit some local museums and have a more lab intensive day.